 The Department of Fire Prevention and Fuels Management has developed a marketing plan.
 The focus of this plan is keep our customers informed of the fuels management programs the Fire District offers and provide information on how tax generated revenues are being leveraged to increase the safety of the community.
-During this fiscal year, implementation of this marketing plan will be a priority activity.
+Implementation of this plan is ongoing.
+In support of the marketing plan, a Fire Prevention and Fuels Management website was developed and is now available at www.zephyrfiresafe.org.
+This website focuses on the services provided by the fire prevention and fuels management.